hapihomes/hfiportal/README.md

 # hfiportal
-# Upgrade to odoo 17
+# Test Upgrade to odoo 17